xnum/resume/resume.md

 ----

->  Jia-Jun is a professional software engineer specializing in C++ and Go.
+>  Jia-Jun is a highly skilled software engineer specializing in C++ and Go programming.
->  He first worked for Taipei Exchange, where he had experience in the classical financial system.
->  After that, he joined a blockchain startup as a senior developer and became the team leader in charge of cryptocurrency exchange.
->  Now to build competitive products, he is bringing cutting-edge technology to FinTech startups.
+>  He worked at Taipei Exchange, then became a senior developer at a blockchain startup and eventually led a cryptocurrency exchange team.
+>  Currently, Jia-Jun is the Chief Technology Officer at Stranity Technology Co., Ltd. and has led the development of a scalable backend infrastructure using cutting-edge technologies such as Golang, Kubernetes, and clean architecture.

 Work Experience
 ---------------

 Jan 2021-Present
-:  **Stranity Technology Co,.
-Ltd.** _Chief Technology Officer_
+:  **Stranity Technology Co., Ltd.** _Chief Technology Officer_

-    spin-off

-    - Designed a Golang monorepo for the backend team and introduced clean architecture.
+    The company is a spin-off of Sky Mirror Technology Co., Ltd.

+    - Utilized technologies such as monorepo and clean architecture to support backend development at a scale exceeding 100,000 lines of code.
-    - Developed an automatic Swagger API documentation generator tool for Gin Framework (Golang).
+    - Developed an automatic Swagger API documentation generator tool for the Gin Framework (Golang) to reduce the cost of communication and documentation maintenance between the frontend and backend teams.
     - Designed and developed a strategy subscription and trading platform targeting low latency and high concurrency.
 Based on a self-managed Kubernetes cluster.
     - Deployed and Maintained self-managed high-availability Kubernetes cluster, OS, and network infrastructure.
-    - Developed trading system components using Modern C++ (boost, TBB)
-    - Researched and applied low-latency trading technology to products.
-(Solarflare and Mellanox kernel bypass library, kernel tuning, CPU microarchitecture, cache-friendly programming, lock-free and wait-free data structures)
+    - Researched and applied low-latency trading technology to the order gateway system written in C++.
+(Solarflare and Mellanox kernel bypass library, kernel tuning, CPU microarchitecture)
-    - Expanded development team to seven members, led two C++ system engineers in developing a risk management middleware system, led two backend engineers and three frontend engineers in developing a CRM website system, and trained one SRE to master Kubernetes management to handle company system maintenance.
+    - Expanded development team to seven members, led two C++ system engineers in developing an order gateway system, led two backend engineers and two frontend engineers in developing a back office system, and trained one SRE to master Kubernetes management to handle company system maintenance.

 July 2019-Jan 2021
 :   **Sky Mirror Technology Co., Ltd.** _VP of Engineering_

-    Futures trading system development using C++17.
+    Futures trading system development.

     - Optimized the trading system to achieve microsecond trading speed by selecting the best data structure and redesigning the process execution flow.
     - Redesigned core component from MVC to Layered Architecture to improve maintainability and testability.